EnternalMeepwan/SpiNN_LB/README.md

 # SpiNN_LB

+## TL;DR
+SpiNN_LB is a Master thesis project.
+SpiNN_LB is a prototype of a basic D2Q9 lattice Boltzmann method implemented on the workd-leading neural-inspired hardware archtechture, the SpiNNaker platform.

 ## Development Environment/ Dependency
 The SpiNNaker is a dependency-hungry program.
 The whole development is under the following version of SpiNNaker software and do not guarantee to run at any other version.